PST4Hibou/documentation/guide/debug/hibou-server.md

 ## GStreamer

 You can dynamically enable GStreamer debugging at runtime using the option _**--gst-dbg-level**_.
 By default, it will be NONE, but you can change it.
-This will make GStreamer output additional data
+This will make GStreamer output additional data.
+To know the possible values, refer to [GStreamer's documentation](https://gstreamer.freedesktop.org/documentation/tutorials/basic/debugging-tools.html)

 ## Listening to the Audio